skolk/SkPublic/README.md

 *Have that database publish the data to a js front end webstite.
 *The data on that website should then push that data to an app -NodeJS -React -Postgresql

+**2022.11.30 Update:**
+I'm working on a LBD (Learning By Doing) Project on Decentalized Autonomus Organizations.

+Currious to see how much I've learned (Link)[https://bitcoinmagazine.com/technical/bootstrapping-a-decentralized-autonomous-corporation-part-i-1379644274]